pikatoste/test.sh/README.md

   assert_false <shell command> [message]
   ```

   Executes \<shell command\>.
-If the result code is success, an error message is logged and an error triggered.
+If the exit code is 0, an error message is logged and an error triggered.
+  Non-zero exit codes don't generate an error report in the log file.
   For example, the following test script:

   ```shell script